open-cluster-management/search-chart/README.md

 # search-chart
-Helm charts for the search functionality
+Helm chart to deploy search in an IBM Cloud Private cluster.